How to Easily Load XML with SQL (Part 1)

 - Enter the table name as ‘treasury_auction_xml’.
 The default schema name is ‘Public’.
 Specify the schema (column and data type as shown):

-If you prefer to work with SQL statements for a script or a workbook, you can click on “Show SQL” below the Create Table dialog box to display the equivalent SQL statements that can be cut and pasted into your script.
+If you prefer to work with SQL statements for a script or a workbook, you can click on the ‘Show SQL’ link in the Create Table dialog box to display the equivalent SQL statements that can be cut and pasted into your script.
 Snowflake provides this option for most selection boxes.
 Doing so for this example will reveal:

-Select the database ‘TUTORIAL_DB’, click on the table ‘treasury_auction_xml’.
+- Select the database ‘TUTORIAL_DB’ and click on the table ‘treasury_auction_xml’.

-- Next, in the file format step, click on ‘+’ and a pop-up window is displayed.
-Specify the various options as shown below:
+- Next, in the file format step, click on + and a pop-up window is displayed.
+Specify the various options as shown below and click on Finish:

-- Load result is displayed in the example below, showing that successful loading a number of XML files into the new table treasury_auction_xml.
+- Load result is displayed in the example below, showing that a number of XML files were successfully loaded into the new table ‘treasury_auction_xml’.

 Querying the XML data

 This query will return all of the XML documents in the XML column.
-The following is a portion of the output:
+The following figure shows a portion of the output: